hackerone/observable-web/presentations/webdevcon/notes.md

 To explain it clearly,

-If it's a syncronous operation and returns a single value, it can be represented by a normal function.
+If it's a synchronous operation and returns a single value, it can be represented by a normal function.
-If it's synchronous operation and returns multiple values, it can be an iterator like array If it's asynchronous operation and emits a ONLY a single value, it can be represented by a promise.
+If it's synchronous operation and returns multiple values, it can be  iterators If it's asynchronous operation and emits a ONLY a single value, it can be represented by a promise.
 And finally, this is where there is some hollow space, if it's asynchronous and emits 0 - N values, it can be modelled as an observable.

-## So do i have to learn new things?
+Now that brings us to another question, so do i have to learn another API? new syntax?

 ### similar syntax as Promise
 So, let's see how to use an observable,